nraghu99/CarND-MPC-Project/README.md

    2. ptsy (y-position of waypoints in map coordinates)
    3. px (x pos of car in map coordinates)
    4. py (y pos of car in map coordinates)
+   5. psi (current orientation that can be used in equations)
+   6. v (velocity)
+   7. delta (current steering angle)
+   8 a (throttle)

+ * I convert the ptsx and ptsy to eigen vectors to be used in polyfit and polyeval
+ * Convert the ptsx and ptsy to car's coordinates from the map coordinates
+     1. ptsx_car[i] = x * cos(-psi) - y * sin(-psi);
+     2. ptsy_car[i] = x * sin(-psi) + y * cos(-psi);

+ * I am the using a second order polynomial equation to predict the path
+ * The cte is then calculated using polyeval (note that x and y used are 0 as car is at 0,0)
+ * epsi is also calculated as epi - arctan(coeffs[1]) as epi is 0 for vehicle 's correct orientation
+ * Next I am accounting for the latency, this is simply achieved by sliding the car's state to what it will be in 0.1 seconds as that is the time when the actuator input will take effect
+ * I am using the same equations used in MPC

+ MPC.cpp